Phyllis Ross: Honours

 Her contribution to helping the economy of Canada during World War II was recognized by the Government of Canada when she was made a Commander of the Order of the British Empire, a rare recommendation for an imperial honour during the prime ministership of William Lyon Mackenzie King, whose Liberal ministry believed in the sparing use of British honours for Canadians in an age before Canada adopted its own separate Canadian honours system.

 Over her career, and especially when she returned to her native province, she remained involved with the University of British Columbia (UBC).
 She was a member of the UBC Senate from 1951 to 1954 and again from 1960 to 1966.
 In 1957, she was appointed to the Board of Governors.
-In 1961, she was honoured by her alma mater for her dual role as an accomplished Canadian economist and former provincial vicereine in being named the University's first female chancellor.
+In 1961, she was honoured by her alma mater for her dual role as an accomplished Canadian economist and former provincial vicereine in being elected the University's first female chancellor.

 In 1967, she was awarded the Medal of Service of the Order of Canada, later converted to appointment as an Officer of the Order of Canada, for "her contributions as a public servant".
 She was also a Dame of St John of Jerusalem and, as a Roman Catholic laywoman, also a Dame of the Sovereign Military Order of Malta.